pengj97/LPA/README.md

-# Mean Aggregator Is More Robust Than Robust Aggregators Under Label Poisoning Attacks
+# Mean Aggregator Is More Robust Than Robust Aggregators Under Label Poisoning Attacks on Distributed Heterogeneous Data
-This hub stores the code for paper *Mean Aggregator Is More Robust Than Robust Aggregators Under Label Poisoning Attacks*.
+This hub stores the code for paper *Mean Aggregator Is More Robust Than Robust Aggregators Under Label Poisoning Attacks on Distributed Heterogeneous Data*.

 ## Install
 1. Download the dependant packages (c.f. `install.sh`):